Eligibility for the Section 8 / Housing Choice program.Updated June 20, 2017

 - Citizenship status — all family members are citizens or have eligible immigration status.

-- Previous evictions — no family member has been evicted from public housing or a Section 8 program for drug-related criminal activity in at least 3 years.
+- Previous evictions — no family member has been evicted from public housing or a Section 8 Housing program for drug-related criminal activity in at least 3 years.

 PHAs must deny vouchers to families for the following reasons: